History of New York City (1665–1783)

 The history of New York City (1665–1783) began with the establishment of English rule over Dutch New Amsterdam and New Netherland.
-As the newly renamed City of New York and surrounding areas developed, there was a growing independent feeling among some, but the area was decidedly split in its loyalties.
+As the newly renamed City of New York and surrounding areas developed, there was a growing independent feeling among some, but the area was divided in its loyalties.
 The site of modern New York City was the theater of the New York Campaign, a series of major battles in the early American Revolutionary War.
 After that, the city was under British occupation until the end of the war and was the last port British ships evacuated in 1783.